csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

     * Explain why the option you decided on makes the most sense for your team/product/users.
  * Essentially, we want to understand how (and why) you ended up with your current product and process plan.
  * This section is useful for important information regarding your decision making process that may not necessarily fit in other sections.

+ 1. we had a vote on the technology stacks we are going to use
+ 3. divide up the work(personal preference)
+ 4. product details from the meeting with the customer